-The School leases office equipment and copiers under non-cancelable operating leases which will expire at various times during the next two years.
-The leasing expense for the years ended June 30, 2015 and 2014 was \$38,997 and \$18,132, respectively, which is included in the accompanying statement of functional expenses under office expense.
-Future minimum lease payments are as follows:
+The School leases office equipment and copiers under non-cancelable operating leases which will expire in the year ended June 30, 2017.
+The leasing expense for the years ended June 30, 2016 and 2015 was \$34,110 and \$38,997, respectively, which is included in the accompanying statement of functional expenses under office expense.
+Future minimum lease payments are \$18,567.